yenting-biao/wp1121/hw2/README.md

 Visit `http://localhost:5173` to see the app in action.
 That's it, you're done!

+Also note that please start the backend server first.

 ## eslint and prettier

 Please run the following commands.